Mortgage Basics #Featured articles

 Final Thoughts

-The Bank of Canada’s policy rate decisions directly affect the country’s housing market, affecting housing affordability.
+The Bank of Canada’s policy rate decisions directly affect the country’s housing market, which trickles down to housing affordability.
 By managing your expectations in light of upcoming BoC rate changes, you’ll be in a much better position, especially if you’re looking to enter the real estate market soon.

 For more personalized advice that better matches your financial circumstances, contact one of nesto’s mortgage experts today, who can help you understand what changes in interest rates mean for your mortgage qualifying amount.